 - When microwave is done, add broth to the potatoes along with salt.
 Increase heat to high.
 Stir.
 Keep it covered until it reaches a boil.
 Reduce heat to a vigorous simmer stirring occasionally.

 - While soup is simmering and bacon is cooking, measure flour into a large mason jar.
 Add the water and shake a lot until well-incorporated.
 Set aside.
-Shred the cheese and chop the spring onions.
+Shred the cheese and chop the green onions.

 - Take a potato masher and mash into the soup, breaking up some of the potato cubes.